thinkb4/a-walk-in-javascript/day_02.md

 Another noteworthy feature introduced on ES6 is the [Destructuring Assignment](http://www.ecma-international.org/ecma-262/6.0/#sec-destructuring-assignment).
 We're gonna get deeper into it later on this course but to have an appetizer :P let's see some examples at [MDN - Expressions - Destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment)

-If you want to dive into how operators are defined by the spec, there's a complete section dedicated to the [ECMAScript Language: Expressions](http://www.ecma-international.org/ecma-262/6.0/#sec-ecmascript-language-expressions) or you can take a look at section 12 of the [Table of contents](http://www.ecma-international.org/ecma-262/6.0/#contents)to check them individually.
+If you want to dive into how operators are defined by the spec, there's a complete section dedicated to the [ECMAScript Language: Expressions](http://www.ecma-international.org/ecma-262/6.0/#sec-ecmascript-language-expressions) or you can take a look at section 12 of the [Table of contents](http://www.ecma-international.org/ecma-262/6.0/#contents) to check them individually.

 ### Operators precedence